natashadecoste/ConwayGameOfLife/README.md

 Files

-There is an game.cpp and gane.h file that contain the logic of the game (see the above specifications of cell life)
+There is an game.cpp and game.h file that contain the logic of the game (see the above specifications of cell life)

 There is also a conway.cpp file that runs openGL and GLUT.